What Is Performance Psychology?

 A Definition of Performance Psychology

 Performance is creative expression.
 It is perhaps the physical manifestation of an inner, ultimately unknowable creative drive.
-Human Performance is the expressed desire of the creative drive, a will to be known to oneself and others
+Human performance is the desire for the creative drive, a will to be known to oneself and others as this or that.
+It draws us to ever greater versions of ourselves – if we are willing to follow.
+However, the shape of the optimal performance curve is exponential and requires ever-increasing refinement of our skills.
+In that pursuit, we attempt to define performance so that our efforts focus on factors of mind that are most influential on results.

 There are many definitions of performance, although it may be impossible to define entirely.
-Thomas, French & Humphries, 19862 in their work on sport skill performance, offered the following definition;
+Thomas, French & Humphries, 19862 in their work on sports skill performance, offered the following definition;

 Performance is a complex product of cognitive knowledge about the current situation and past events combined with a player's ability to produce the sport skills required.